aut-icpc/Arch-linux/README.md

 ## Live Image
 In order to generate Arch images, you need to use Archiso.
 > Archiso is a small set of bash scripts capable of building fully functional Arch Linux live CD/DVD/USB images.
-- In order to install Archiso use the following command:
+- For installing Archiso use the following command:
 ```
 pacman -S archiso
 or